LinqlLang/Linql/WhitePaper.md

 ### 5. One-to-One Development

-Due to insufficient capabailities, `services` have generally been developed to contain many endpoints, each designed to satisify custom searching.
+Due to insufficient capabailities, `services` have generally been developed to contain many endpoints, each designed to satisify custom data retrieval.

 For one, development teams generally create a controller that at minimum, contains surrogates for the HTTP methods.
-Additional methods are then added on to support common usecases that `REST` cannot inherently support.
+Additional methods are then added to support common usecases that `REST` cannot inherently support.

 #### **`Typical Controller`**